expertanalytics/cvcreator/README.rst

 * Update and push a new version number in ``pyproject.toml`` to branch ``master``.

-After merging to master, the workflow creates the a tag and a Github release and uploads the latest version Pypi.
+After merging to master, the workflow creates the tag and Github release for this version and uploads its wheel file to Pypi.